-Valves with apices that are sharply rounded, at less than 90°
+Valve apex that is sharply rounded, at less than 90°.

-Valve ends that are abruptly tapered to a fine point
+Valve apex that is abruptly tapered to a fine point.

-The araphid diatoms are pennate forms that lack a raphe system, hence lack motility.
-Examples of araphid genera include Diatoma, Fragilaria and Synedra.
+Pennate diatoms lacking a raphe on either valve.
+Examples of araphid genera include Diatoma, Fragilaria, and Synedra.

 Perforation, or pore, in the diatom valve.
-The plural form is areolae.
+Usually many are grouped to form a

 A special cell that develops and expands before producing a new frustule.
 Maximum size of a population is restored through auxospore formation.
 Auxospores are usually associated with sexual reproduction.

 A narrow ridge of silica along the axial area on the inside of the valve bordering the raphe.